hardscrabble/hardscrabble.github.io/_posts/2015-11-09-how-to-tell-ruby-how-to-compare-numbers-to-your-object.md

 ```

 Is there anything we can do to avoid these errors?
-I think one, strong argument is that we should audit our system and make sure that we never mix-and-match our types.
+I think one, strong argument is that we shouldn't try to.
+Rather, we should audit our system and make sure that we never mix-and-match our types.
 If we can do that, that's probably for the best.
-Always use your rich domain objects.

 Except... this is Ruby, and Ruby always has another trick up its sleeve.